Clinical Academic Careers: How to combine research and clinical practice

 When & Where

-The UCL Neuroscience Early Career (ECN) Forum aims to provide opportunities for early career neuroscientists to meet their peers, to share ideas, experience and initiate collaborations.
-It also provides a platform for careers advice and the dissemination of information regarding jobs, trains and funding opportunities.
-The ECN Forum is organised by the 14 members of the ECN Committee.
-It currently has representation from almost all departments under the UCL Neuroscience Domain and includes both post-doctoral researchers and junior PIs.
+The UCL Neuroscience Careers Network (NCN) seeks to promote the professional development of UCL Neuroscientists.
+The network provides opportunities for neuroscientists to meet their peers, to share ideas, experience and initiate collaborations.
+It also provides a platform for careers advice and the dissemination of information regarding jobs, training and funding opportunities.
+The NCN is organised by a committee made up of representatives from a variety of departments under the UCL Neuroscience Domain and includes both post-doctoral researchers and PIs.